Discouragement can affect us all and even our relationship with God. In this post, I’m sharing how to thrive in Christ despite disappointments.

 I was bedridden from severe morning sickness.
 I was an invalid instead of taking care of my family.
 During each of those times, I missed out on a lot.
 I even had to miss church for months at the beginning of each pregnancy.

-I heard all about the fun events, how fabulous all the people looked, and how fantastic the decor was.
+They told me all about the fun events, how fabulous all the people looked, and how fantastic the decor was.
 I would sadly look at the photos and cry because I missed out.

 The really bad part?
 It affected my relationship with God.
 I wasn’t thriving in Christ in the face of my disappointments.